← Heimdall Docs

 Quickstart

 This guide walks you through a complete Heimdall integration in five steps.
-By the end, you will have a tenant, a user, a role, and a working token verification flow.
+By the end, you will have an account, an App, roles, and a working token verification flow.

 Prerequisites